Mixing times via super-fast coupling: Super-fast coupling

 The above example is a simplified version of the coupling construction to follow.

-\subsubsection{Two discrepancies and one association map ($d=2,k=1$).}
+\subsubsection{Two discrepancies and one association map ($d=2,k=1$)}

-We will start with {\it the case of two discrepancies} ($d=2$): that is, when the coupling speed is slowest.
-As previously implied, there are only two discrepancies, at sites $d_1$ and $d_2$:
+We will start with the case of two discrepancies, $d_1$ and $d_2$ as illustrated below, in (\ref{gluing0}), when the coupling speed must be the slowest, and introduce the first improvement to the classical coupling construction.

-Due to the ``group invariance" that was mentioned before, the above picture does not change until either $\fbox{\bf a}$ or $\fbox{\bf b}$ jumps to either $d_1$ or $d_2$, in both the top and the bottom processes.
-The rest of the transpositions are ``label-to-label", and as such, will not change the picture.
-If we do not adjust this coupling, the waiting time to cancel the two discrepancies will average ${n^2 \over 4}$, which is too large, so we are going to modify the coupling construction.
+If we let the uncoupled cards $\fbox{\bf a}$ and $\fbox{\bf b}$ do the label-to-location transpositions, and the coupled cards do the label-to-label transpositions, where the transpositions are synchronized for the top and the bottom decks, $A_t$ and $B_t$.
+Then, because of the group invariance property that was mentioned earlier in the paper, the above configuration will not change until either of the uncoupled cards $\fbox{\bf a}$ or $\fbox{\bf b}$ transposes with one of the discrepancy locations $d_1$ or $d_2$, simultaneously in both the top and the bottom processes.
+The label-to-label transpositions of the uncoupled cards can be suppressed citing group invariance.
+If we do not adjust this coupling, the waiting time to cancel the two discrepancies will average ${n^2 \over 4}$, which is too large.
+Next, we introduce the first modification to the coupling construction.